danadascalescu00/Robotics/Lab Homeworks/Lab Homework.md

 - Connector cable

 **Task:**
 Individually controlling each digit of the segment with the joystick.
 Using the X-axis we cycle through the digit and choose which one to modify.
 If you press the button the section will be locked.
-After that, use the Y-axis to modify the value of the digit, both up and down.
+After that, use the Y-axis to modify the value of the digit, both up and down. <br>

 ***IV.
 Creating a game menu using a LCD Display and a joystick***